PatrickDorante/r-portfolio2022/README.md

 - Total Columns: 13
 - Total missing - NA or non-values: 431585

+##### Data Transformation - Manipulation
+The old datasets will change into a new data-frame including columns
+(members classification, bike types, week-days, months, ride-duration) for computational and descriptive analysis.0

 ### Data Preparation Tools
 - R - analysis and visualization